vishal-verma-96/Pre-Owned-Car-Price-prediction-using-Streamlit-App/README.md

 # **Data-Science-Capstone-Project**
 # Description:
-This repository holds the final capstone project on Pre-owned car price prediction, for the Data Science with Python Career Program, by Skill Academy.
-It utilizes a Pre-owned car details dataset to perform Exploratory Data Analysis (EDA), train and evaluate a model to predict car prices using the model, and deploy a web application using Streamlit for user-driven predictions.
+This repository contains the final capstone project for the Data Science with Python Career Program at Skill Academy.
+The project focuses on predicting the selling prices of pre-owned cars using a dataset of car details.
+It includes exploratory data analysis (EDA), training and evaluating predictive models and deploying a user-friendly web application using Streamlit.
+Users can input car details through the UI, and the predicted selling price will be displayed on the interface.

 <img src = "https://github.com/vishal-verma-96/Capstone_Project_By_Skill_Academy/blob/501dbfa3ffde34144dbf8262f5ec2b39e5f07f82/Readme_image.jpg">